wincent/masochist/docs/MEMCACHED.md

     searching (eg. "blog posts tagged with vim" will be "/tags/blog+vim").
 ```

 I'm not actually sure where that last rev (with the `~` suffix) came from, but it could have come from anywhere (because `loadContent()`, the function that writes to the cache on cache-miss, takes an arbitrary `commit` option.
+One example of this would be if an item is deleted then our `updateIndices` script can call `loadContent()` with `$commit~` argument in order to look up the tags that the item had before it got deleted.)

 ## Getting the value of a key